fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 connections between `DF` and both `F` and the periodic orbit, in view of the fourth column of the connection matrix.

-A description of the remaining fields of `cm` can be found in the API entry for [`connection_matrix`](@ref).
-Internally, all computations necessary for determining the connection matrix are performed automatically over the rationals or over ``GF(p)``, dependending on the value of the arguent `p`.
+A description of the remaining fields of `cm` can also be found in the API entry for [`connection_matrix`](@ref).
+We would like to emphasize again that internally, all computations necessary for finding the connection matrix are performed automatically over the rationals or over the finite field ``GF(p)``.
+The choice depends on the data type of the boundary matrix for the underlying Lefschetz complex, in this case the simplicial complex `sc`.
-If this argument is omitted, then the function either uses the value of `lc.boundary.char`, provided it is a nonzero integer, or raises an error.
-This is due to the fact that the boundary of a Lefschetz complex can be specified either as a matrix over the integers or over ``GF(p)``, but the connection matrix computations have to be performed over a field.
-Thus, the case of an integer boundary matrix (which corresponds to `lc.boundary.char=0`) raises an error.

 ## Multivector Fields

-As second example of this first tutorial we turn our attention to the logo of `ConleyDynamics.jl`.
+As second example of this tutorial we turn our attention to the logo of `ConleyDynamics.jl`.
 It shows a simple multivector field on a simplicial complex, and both the simplicial complex `sclogo` and the multivector field `mvflogo` can be defined using the commands